wurstmeister/kafka-docker/README.md

 ## Kafka configurations

 You can create and modify any property inside the config/server.properties by settings an docker environment variable starting with `KAFKA_`.
-For example inside the docker-compose.xml add:
+For example inside your `docker-compose.yml` add:

     environment:
       KAFKA_DELETE_TOPIC_ENABLE: "true"